EXPLAINER-Reality check for Johnson's Brexit: it's just the beginning

 The transition period can be prolonged by one or two years but London must request an extension by the end of June.

+EU officials point out that the end-June deadline for extending the transition would not be easy to push back.

+If Britain were to stay in the transition period beyond the end of 2020, however, they say it would require a financial settlement as the EU enters its new 2021-27 budget.
+London would certainly be reluctant to keep on contributing to EU coffers so that discussion would be tricky.

-The EU insists it will not seal a trade deal with a large, economically powerful and near neighbour without solid provisions to guarantee fair competition.
+The EU insists it will not seal a trade deal with a large, economically powerful neighbour without solid provisions to guarantee fair competition.

 The EU’s demands will focus on environmental and labour standards, as well as state aid rules to ensure Britain would not be able to offer products on the bloc’s single market at unfairly low prices.